-You set the encryption algorithm, the salt value to use for generating the secret key, the password to use when generating the secret key and the iteration count to use when generating the secret key.
-You also need to set enabled to true.
+You set the encryption algorithm, the salt, password and the iteration count to be used for generating the secret key.
+You also need to set the enabled attribute to true.
 Note that all members should have the same encryption configuration.